Luc1luc/3D-Printing/Guides/Booting CM4 from USB Drive/README.md

 rm -f pieeprom.original.bin
 curl -L -o pieeprom.original.bin [link to the recent/desired firmware.bin]
 ```
+> [!TIP]
+> Some Users had cases with the Downloaded file  causing issues.
+In those cases it helped to download it manually with an desktop and browser, rename the file and manually push it to the desired folder.
 <br>

 **Step 4:** Combine the EEPROM firmware with the new boot.conf